NDIS Consumables budget guide

 When it comes to getting the most out of your NDIS Plan, understanding the different budgets and what they can cover is really important.

-NDIS Consumables funds the purchase of “reasonable and necessary” everyday items required to manage your personal disability-related needs.
-Most of these items will be “off the shelf” and readily available from a store or online.
+NDIS Consumables funds the purchase of ‘reasonable and necessary’ everyday items required to manage your personal disability-related needs.
+Most of these items will be readily available from a store or online.

 3 things you need to know about the NDIS Consumables budget.

 1. It’s for items that cost less than $1,500.
-Your NDIS Consumables budget can be used to purchase reasonable and necessary everyday items valued at up to $1500.
-This may include single-use disposable items such as absorbent pads, eating aids like modified cups, specialised food supplements and some personal care items.
+Your NDIS Consumables budget can be used to purchase items valued at up to $1500.
+This may include single-use items such as absorbent pads, eating aids like modified cups, assistive technology such as walking aids and some personal care items.

 2. It’s flexible.
-The best part about the Consumables budget is that it’s flexible.
-Once an amount is allocated in your plan, you can choose how you spend it, providing it relates to your disability support needs and meets the reasonable and necessary test.
+The best part about the Consumables budget is that it’s generally flexible.
+Once an amount is allocated in your plan, you can choose how you spend it, providing it’s an NDIS support for you, relates to your disability support needs and meets the reasonable and necessary test.
+Note: some NDIS Plans may list specific categories or itemised line items under Core supports, which can affect flexibility.

 NDIS Consumables examples.

-Some examples of the things you might be able to purchase with your NDIS Consumables budget include:
+Some examples of the things you might be able to purchase with your NDIS Consumables budget are listed below.
+Whether they’re covered depends on your individual circumstances.

 • Continence products (subject to meeting the age requirements)